jiblu/mastermindv2/README.md

 # Mastermind v.2

+(This is the coding challenge that led to an offer with LinkedIn for their REACH program - ultimately rescinded due to Covid-19)

 This is my version of the mastermind game where you, the "codebreaker", can have 10 attempts at breaking a 4 digit code.
 After each guess, the game provides some limited feedback that can be used to help you get closer to breaking the code.

 Version 1 can be played [here](https://jiblu.github.io/masterm1nd-game/) - code available [here](https://github.com/jiblu/masterm1nd-game).